dcajasn/Riskfolio-Lib/docs/source/plot.rst

     <a href='https://ko-fi.com/B0B833SXD' target='_blank'><img height='36'style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

-This section containts some functions that allows us to create charts that helps us to analyze quickly the properties of our optimum portfolios.
+This module has functions that allows us to create charts that helps us to analyze quickly the properties of our optimal portfolios.

 The following example construct the portfolios and the efficient frontier that will be plot using the functions of this module.